-To help customers to develop useful behaviour that help them maximize the use of Later (more on this later)
+To help customers to develop useful behaviour that helps them maximize the use of Later (more on this later)

 To track and measure usability metrics

-I am unable to show the entire UX specs due to NDA.
+I am unable to show the entire UX spec due to NDA.
 I can, however, share the general template and one section.

 Under each section, there is a to-do list to help UX designers organize the necessary task in order to complete the section correctly.